-Finding: This criterion is met because the requirement of Section 15.420.010 have been met outright or will be met with the implementation of the conditions of approval as demonstrated below.
+Finding: This standard is met because the requirements of Section 15.420.010 have been met outright or are not applicable to the proposal as demonstrated below.

-15.420.010 Required minimum standards.

-- B. Required Landscaped Area.
+- 15.420.010 Required minimum standards. - B. Required Landscaped Area.
 The following landscape requirements are established for all developments except single-family dwellings: - 1.
 A minimum of 15 percent of the lot area shall be landscaped; provided, however, that computation of this minimum may include areas landscaped under subsection (B)(3) of this section.
 Development in the C-3 (central business district) zoning district and M-4 (large lot industrial) zoning district is exempt from the 15 percent landscape area requirement of this section.
 Additional landscaping requirements in the C-4 district are described in NMC 15.352.040(K).
 In the AI airport industrial district, only a five percent landscaping standard is required with the goal of "softening" the buildings and making the development "green" with plants, where possible.
 The existence of the runway, taxiway, and approach open areas already provide generally for the 15 percent requirement.
-Developments in the AI airport industrial district with a public street frontage shall have said minimum landscaping between the front property line and the front of the buildings.
+Developments in the AI airport industrial district with a public street frontage shall have said minimum landscaping between the front property line and the front of the building.

-Finding: Sheet L1 of the applicant's plans illustrates how the minimum 15% landscaping requirement is satisfied.
-The applicant has proposed 15,133 square feet of landscaping which is 19% of the site (79,733 square feet excluding the stream corridor).
-The site is not within the C-3, C-4, M-4 zones or AI district, therefore the additional standards do not apply to the proposal.
+Finding: The applicant provided a site plan illustrating the site's existing landscape areas and how the minimum 15% landscaping requirement is satisfied.
+After the proposed covered playground is constructed, the site will still have more than 50,800 square feet of landscaping.
+This is at least 23% of the site.
+The site is not within the C-3, C-4, M-4 zones or Al district, therefore the additional standards do not apply to the proposal.
 The minimum landscape area standard is met.